 Previous events secured by WCCTV's systems include the London Olympics, Glasgow Commonwealth Games, The Tour De France and major demonstrations, rallies and music festivals across the UK and beyond.

-The systems provide remote access to live and recorded images which can be viewed in an existing or temporary CCTV control room, while remote operatives can also have access to the video streams via mobile devices (iPad, iPhone and laptop).
+The systems provide remote access to live and recorded images that users can view in an existing or temporary CCTV control room.
+Simultaneously, remote operatives can also have access to the video streams via mobile devices (iPad, iPhone and laptop).